philipObiri/alx-low_level_programming/0x18-dynamic_libraries/README.md

 # C - Dynamic libraries :page_with_curl: 0x18-dynamic_libraries
 ## About this project:
 In this project i learnt and practiced;
-- What is a dynamidoes it work, how to create one, and how to use it
+- What is a dynami library and how does it work, how to create one, and how to use it
 - What is the environment variable `$LD_LIBRARY_PATH` and how to use it
 - What are thes between static and shared libraries
 - Basic usage `nm`, `ldd`, `ldconfig`